Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 If this person is a co-worker, here are a few tips for dealing with them:

-- If they bother or distract you from your work, politely ask them to stop.
-It’s essential to be assertive and let them know that their behavior is not acceptable.
+- Ask them to stop if they bother or distract you from your work.
+Being assertive and letting them know their behavior is unacceptable is essential.

 - If they continue to complain after you’ve asked them to stop, or if their complaints harm your work, then it may be best to withdraw attention entirely.